StigNygaard/xIFr/README.md

 ### Why another Exif viewer?

 Because I felt other Exif readers annoyed me or I felt they were missing something.
-But it might be a matter of personal taste and needs.
-It is primarily for my own fun and needs I have developed this, but you should really check the _"deep search" feature_.
-It works sooo well - in my own humble opinion :-)
+It is probably a matter of personal preferences, but you should really check the _"deep search" feature_.
+It works sooo well - in my own very humble opinion :-)

 ### "Deep Search" feature?
 Most other Exif viewers only works if you can right-click directly on an html _img_ element.
 But xIFr finds the image you want to see details about,